rashitdota2/AllChat/README.md

 Hi!

-This project just is just single group chat.
+This project is just single group chat.

 In this chat you can: